martijn-hoekstra/to-do-list/README.md

 # To-do list
-An OOP to-list project for practicing purposes.
+An OOP to-do list project for practicing purposes.